-With the laundry now out of the way, Mitchell and team re-deployed 300 square feet on the rear of the first level for a spacious and very private master bedroom suite that includes a master bath and generous walk-in closets.
+With the laundry now out of the way, Mitchell and team re-deployed 300 square feet on the rear of the first level for a spacious and very private master bedroom suite that includes a master bath and generous walk-in closets

-A home office behind glass-facing French doors opens directly into the redecorated guest powder room.
+A home office behind glass-facing French doors opens directly into the redecorated living room.
+The first level bath has been re-fashioned as a handsomely appointed guest powder room.